20 Different Types of Snakes in Delaware

 by Natalie McNear is licensed under CC BY-NC 2.0

-One of the most common types of snakes in Delaware that are native to the United States goes by the name of the Black Racer (Coluber constrictor).
+One of the most common types of snakes in Delaware that is native to the United States is the Black Racer (Coluber constrictor).

 In reality, there are eleven separate subspecies in the lower 48 states.
 Like the Black Racer, many species are called color in common parlance.